New! Announcing support for images

 All the species models contain a blank

-output label in addition to the species labels.
-This means either a species model or the blank model can be used for blank detection.
-The key difference is that the blank model only outputs the probability that the video does not contain an animal and does not do any species classification for nonblank videos.
+means that no animal was detected by MegaDetector, which has its own accuracy docs.
+For videos, there is an additional "blank vs. non-blank" detection model.
+This means that for videos either a species model or the blank model can be used for blank detection.
+The key difference is that the blank model only outputs the probability that the video does not contain an animal and does not do any species classification for non-blank videos.
 The table below compares blank performance between the African species model and the blank model.

 Model | Precision for blank videos | Recall for blank videos |